Legionnaires Disease

 Superheating water to 70-80°C, with flushing of distal sites, may help to prevent water contamination.

-Copper-silver ionization units—which produce metallic ions that disrupt the bacterial cell wall, thus resulting in lysis and cell death—are very effective at eradicating legionellae; they provide sustained protection.
+Copper-silver ionization units—which produce metallic ions that disrupt the bacterial cell wall, thus resulting in lysis and cell death—are very effective at eradicating Legionella; they provide sustained protection.

 Ultraviolet light kills legionellae by damaging cellular deoxyribonucleic acid (DNA).
 This modality is effective when disinfecting localized areas, but because it provides no sustained protection, adjunctive treatments must be used.

-Hyperchlorination of water is no longer recommended, because legionellae are fairly chlorine resistant, and chlorine decomposes at the higher temperatures found in the hot water systems it is used to treat.
+Hyperchlorination of water is not recommended, because Legionella is fairly chlorine resistant, and chlorine decomposes at the higher temperatures found in the hot water systems it is used to treat.

-Following reports of LD in newborns who were infected during water births,[4] the Arizona Department of Health Services issues recommendation for minimizing the risk of Legionella contamination in tubs used during the water birthing process, such as flushing out stagnant water and sediment from hoses by running hot water through it for 3 minutes before using it to fill the tub.[14]
+Following reports of Legionnaires disease (LD) in newborns who were infected during water births,[10] the Arizona Department of Health Services issued recommendations for minimizing the risk for Legionella contamination in tubs used during the water birthing process, such as flushing out stagnant water and sediment from hoses by running hot water through them for 3 minutes before using them to fill the tub.[28]

 Medication Summary

-Treat Legionnaires disease intravenously, and consider changing to oral antibiotic therapy with a 10- to 14-day course after patients begin to show signs of clinical improvement.
-A 21-day course is recommended in patients who are immunocompromised, who have severe underlying disease, or who develop severe Legionella pneumonia.
+In patients with severe disease that require hospitalization, intravenous (IV) antibiotics should be used initially and then consider changing to oral antibiotic therapy with a 10- to 14-day course after patients begin to show signs of clinical improvement.
+A 14-21-day course is recommended in patients who are immunocompromised, who have severe underlying disease, or who develop complicated Legionella pneumonia.

-For immunosuppressed patients, fluoroquinolone therapy is recommended for several reasons.
+For immunosuppressed patients, fluoroquinolone therapy is recommended as first line.
+If unable to use a fluoroquinolone, azithroycin can be used.
+For those on immunosuppressive medications, dose reduction may be required.
 The fatality rate of Legionella pneumonia is high in this patient population.

 Levofloxacin (Levaquin)